Bishajit/News-App/README.md

 Python Flask Create News Web Application With News API https://www.youtube.com/watch?v=I5syfw5zgnc

-This video also helped me understand the new API better https://www.youtube.com/watch?v=oUuIVJ96JsI&ab_channel=IzzyAnalytics
+This video also helped me understand the news API better https://www.youtube.com/watch?v=oUuIVJ96JsI&ab_channel=IzzyAnalytics

 I went through a lot of issues with connecting my database to my application.py because I was trying to do it on my own but it was going well.
 This is where stack overflow helped me